Ferothanes/Examensarbete/README.md

 ## What this is
 A small, beginner-friendly project that fetches world news, stores it in DuckDB, and presents insights in a Streamlit dashboard.
 Dagster is used for scheduling and orchestration; ingestion scripts fetch data from sources.

+## Project scope
+Why this dashboard exists: In a time of constant global conflict, information overload, and growing concerns around misinformation, understanding how the world is being reported is more important than ever.
+News does not only shape what we know - it shapes what we notice, what we ignore, and how we understand global events.
+### What we combine

+This dashboard brings together two complementary news sources to provide a more complete view of global coverage:

+- **EventRegistry** — Rich article text and topic signals, making it well suited for narrative and framing analysis.
+Geographic origin is limited or inconsistent.
+- **GDELT** — Strong country and location metadata, ideal for analyzing where news attention is concentrated, but with little to no topic or article body information.

+Each source is used for what it does best: **GDELT for geographic coverage**, **EventRegistry for topics and narratives**.

+### How to read the dashboard

+Rather than focusing on individual articles, the dashboard highlights **patterns in coverage** across regions, languages, and time.
+Use the filters to explore where attention is concentrated, which topics dominate, how narratives persist, and which stories may be underrepresented.

 ---

 ## Dataflow (very short) 🔁